Prane23/Python_ETL_Pipeline/README.md

 and loads it into a CSV file for analysis and Integration.

 ## 🚀 **Features**
+  - Simple and clean ETL structure
+  - Easy to customize for different APIs
 - **Extract**: Fetch JSON data from an API using `requests`
 - **Transform**: Clean and structure data using `pandas`
 - **Load**: Save transformed data into a CSV file